-[]

-ICMP Packet Type Description

-Echo request Determines whether an IP node (a host or

-a router) is available on the network.
+ICMP Types ICMP serves as a form d to report errors in IP packet routing. m of flow control, although the receiving and messages is not guaranteed.
+ICMP Packet Type Description Echo request Determines whether an IP node (a host or a router) is available on the network.
 Echo reply Replies to an ICMP echo request.

-Destination Informs the host that a datagram cannot

-unreachable be delivered.

-Source quench Informs the host to lower the rate at which

-it sends datagrams because of
+Destination unreachable Informs the host that a datagram cannot be delivered.
+Source quench Informs the host to lower the rate at which it sends datagrams because of congestion.

-congestion.

 Redirect Informs the host of a preferred route.

-Time exceeded Indicates that the Time-to-Live (TTL) of an

-IP datagram has expired.

-Parameter Informs that host that there is a problem in

-Problem one the ICMP parameter.

-Timestamp Information that is from the ICMP data

-Request packet.

-Information Information that is from the ICMP data

-Request packet.

-Information Reply Information that is from the ICMP data

-packet.

-IGMP Types: This IP protocol is used to establish host memberships in particular multicast groups on a single network.
-The mechanisms of the protocol allow a host to inform its local router, using Host Membership Reports.

-Host Membership Information that is from the IGMP data Report packet.
-Host Membership Information that is from the IGMP data Query packet.
-Leave Host Information that is from the ICMP data Message packet.
+Time exceeded Indicates that the Time-to-Live (TTL) of an IP datagram has expired.
+Parameter Problem Informs that host that there is a problem in one the ICMP parameter.
+Timestamp Request Information that is from the ICMP data packet.
+Information Request Information that is from the ICMP data packet.
+Information Reply Information that is from the ICMP data packet.
+IGMP Types multicast groups on ed to establish host memberships in particular a single network.
+The mechanisms of the nost to inform its local router, using Host Host Membership Report Information that is from the IGMP data packet.
+Host Membership Query Information that is from the IGMP data packet.
+Leave Host Message Information that is from the ICMP data packet.

 Source IP : This parameter allows you to specify workstation(s) generating the data packets.
 Users can either set a single IP address or set a range of IP addresses.
 Destination IP : This parameter lets you specify the set of workstations that receive the data packets.
 Users can either set a single IP address or set a range of IP addresses.

-- Source Port : You can control requests for using a specific application by entering its port number here.
-Users can either set a single port number or a range of port numbers. - Destination Port : This parameter determines the application from the specified destination port.
-Users can either set a single port number or a range of port numbers. - Check Options : This parameter refers to the options in the packet header.
-The available selection options are abbreviated as follows:

-SEC - Security LSRR - Loose Source Routing Timestamp - Timestamp RR - Record Route SID - Stream Identifier SSRR - Strict Source Routing RA - Router Alert

-- Check TTL : This parameter would let you screen packets according to their Time-To-Live (TTL) value available options are:
+Source Port : You can control requests for using a specific application by entering its port number here.
+Users can either set a single port number or a range of port numbers.
+Destination Port : This parameter determines the application from the specified destination port.
+Users can either set a single port number or a range of port numbers.
+Check Options : This parameter refers to the options in the packet header.
+The available selection options are abbreviated as follows: SEC - Security LSRR - Loose Source Routing Timestamp - Timestamp RR - Record Route SID - Stream Identifier SSRR - Strict Source Routing RA - Router Alert Check TTL : This parameter would let you screen packets according to their Time-To-Live (TTL) value available options are: 1.
+Equal 2.
+Less than 3.
+Greater than 4.
+Not equal

-- 1. Equal

-- 2. Less than

-- 3. Greater than

-- 4. Not equal